this is really not the decision before my Father, the one in heaven, that one of these little ones should destroy himself.

 The Greek word translated as "not" is the Greek negative used to deny objective facts, not opinions.
 In fact, it really makes a negative statement of fact something like adding "really" and "in fact" in English.

 "Will" is from noun that is a prolonged form (only found in NT) of a verb which means "to be resolved to a purpose" so, in a sense, to decide," and "to desire" and has most of the uses of our English "will" including meaning future action.

 "Of" is from an adverb which means "in front of", "before", "facing", "opposite," and "in front."
 This is not the way Christ says "my Father's will," which is something he says frequently.
 The sense here is that this is not something that the Father decides at all.

 "Your" is a word that should be "my."
 It is from the regular first-person pronoun in Greek.
 The Greek source used by the KJV translators had "your" in this place, but today's sources are more authorative.

-The word translated as "that" is not the simple demonstrative pronoun, but a word that means "there", "where," and "in order that."
+The word translated as "that" is an adverb or a conjunction that starts a subordinate clause "there", "where," and "in order that."

 The "one" here is in a form that could make it either the subject or the object of the verb.
 Because of the form of the verb (see below), it actually plays both roles.

 "Little ones" is from an adjective which means "small", "little," and "young."
 Christ uses it to refer to children, but also to his followers.
 The sheep in the previous two verses were also symbolic of his followers.